LISA-VR/ddibr/README.md

 We recommend installing methods inside an Apptainer container for reproducibility.
 Our &#8706;DIBR method also works in a standard conda environment.

+> [!WARNING]
+If you installed `mamba` instead of `conda`, please do not use the `apptainer` backend, use rather the `conda` backend.
+Or install `conda`.

+> [!WARNING]
+If you want to use this code on a HPC, please try to remove some bindings from [nerfbaselines/backend/_apptainer.py](https://github.com/ArmandLfd/nerfbaselines/blob/main/nerfbaselines/backends/_apptainer.py).

 Once completed, you can test the installation:

 ```bash